 Also, keep an eye on the REI outlet featuring past-season sustainable outdoor brands and returned gear at huge discounts.

 And now the moment you’ve been waiting for!
-My top sustainable fall finds for under $100 Let’s go!
+My top sustainable finds for under $100 Let’s go!

 Waterproof, breathable, anti-microbial, tear-resistant, stretchy without being tight, big pockets, long but with the ability to cinch into capris, and made from recycled materials.
 That’s a long list of awesome, but I’m not even done yet.
 The best part?
 They roll and stuff into the pocket for packing!